dl9sec/J-Pole_433MHz/README.md

 <img src="images/J-Pole_433_Short_detailed.jpg" alt="J Pole antenna" width="40%" height="40%">

 6. The spacer ("J-Pole_433_Spacer") is put on the tubes to stabilize the J.
 7. The coaxial cable is soldered to the feedpoint (see drawing).
-Take care, that if the 6mm tube is on the left, the cable must be on the backside!
+Take care, that if the 6mm tube is on the left, the cable must be on the top side!

 <img src="images/J-Pole_433_Feedpoint.jpg" alt="J Pole antenna" width="40%" height="40%">